hackclub/the-hacker-zephyr/README.md

 - [ ] Comb and annotate finances so Bank is ready to open source

+  - Flagging now that there are some travel expenses that I (Zach) don't remember us approving

 - [ ] Read-only version of ZephyrNET online

 ## Structure for open sourcing